mm80843/T3.5/docs/Benef/PBN__Benef_192.md

 # __Improved air quality__

+## Name of the Benefit

+Reduced airborne transmission risk by removing or diluting viral particles in the air

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from increased property value and demand.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_196.md)